ms-jpq/sad/README.md

 Take note however, `rg` will `exit 1`, it it finds no matches.

+## Thank yous

+Special thanks to [MadeOfMagicAndWires](https://github.com/MadeOfMagicAndWires) for their generous contribution for maintaining the AUR package.

 ## Bugs

 Please file an issue if you see one `<3`